GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

      []
     ```

-1. Edit the code to search for relevant documents and return the documents.
-See the instructions and hints in the code.
+1. Edit the code to search for relevant documents and return these documents.
+See the instructions and hints in the code for guidance.

 ### Success Criteria